gradedSystem/GPU_Price_Specs/README.md

 ### G2Dmark vs. Pricing

 This chart compares the 2D graphics benchmark scores (G2Dmark) with pricing.
-It helps in understanding how 2D performance correlates with cost, which is useful for applications that rely more on 2D graphics.
+By using the `brand` as the `xAxis`, we can see how different brands' 2D performance relates to their pricing.

 <PlotlyLineChart
   data={{
     url: 'GPU_benchmarks_v7.csv'
   }}
   title="G2Dmark vs. Pricing"
-  xAxis="gpuName"
+  xAxis="brand"
   yAxis="G2Dmark"
 />

 ### Power Performance vs. Pricing

-The following chart visualizes the power performance relative to pricing.
-This comparison highlights how efficiently GPUs convert power into performance, providing insights into the cost-effectiveness of different GPUs based on their power usage.
+The following chart visualizes power performance in relation to pricing.
+This comparison, with `brand` on the `xAxis`, highlights how various brands' efficiency in converting power into performance affects their pricing.

 <PlotlyLineChart
   data={{
     url: 'GPU_benchmarks_v7.csv'
   }}
-  title="Power Performance vs. Pricing" xAxis="gpuName"
+  title="Power Performance vs. Pricing" xAxis="brand"
   yAxis="powerPerformance"
 />

 ### TDP vs. Pricing

 This chart illustrates the relationship between thermal design power (TDP) and pricing.
-It shows how power consumption impacts the cost of GPUs, which is important for evaluating the trade-off between performance and energy efficiency.
+Using `brand` as the `xAxis`, it shows how different brands' power consumption correlates with their pricing, offering insights into cost versus energy efficiency.

 <PlotlyLineChart
   data={{
     url: 'GPU_benchmarks_v7.csv'
   }}
   title="TDP vs. Pricing"
-  xAxis="gpuName"
+  xAxis="brand"
   yAxis="TDP"
 />

 ## Summary